vasu31dev/playwright-ts-template/README.md

     cd playwright-e2e-tests
    ```
 3. Install vasu-playwright-cli

    ```bash
    npm i -D vasu-playwright-cli
    ```

-   This step installs all the dependencies, libraries and playwright browsers and other features automatically that are needed for the project.
+   This step installs all the above mentioned dependencies, libraries, playwright browsers, logger and pre-commit hook.

    Please refer to the installation guide [here](https://github.com/vasu31dev/playwright-ts-cli#installation) for more information and how to intialise the project.

 #### Manual Installation

-This is a step by step prcess and please refer to the [Installation section](docs/Installation.md#installation) for complete instructions on setting up the project on your local machine.
+This is a step by step process to install all the dependencies, libraries and playwright browsers manually.
+Please refer to the [Installation section](docs/Installation.md#installation) for complete instructions on setting up the project on your local machine.

 ### Project Update Guide